sergeinack3/PowerEduc/h5p/h5plib/v124/joubel/core/readme_powereduc.txt

  * .travis.yml

 Changed:
  1. Replace the $_SESSION references with $SESSION.
-That implies that the information is saved to backends, so only the Moodle one should be used by core (core should be free from $_SESSION and always use $SESSION).
+That implies that the information is saved to backends, so only the PowerEduc one should be used by core (core should be free from $_SESSION and always use $SESSION).
     More specifically, in h5p.classes.php file, into hashToken() method:
         * Declare the global $SESSION.